-When you go to the welfare office to get help, DSHS workers ask you a lot of questions, including some very personal ones.
+When you go to the welfare office to get help, Department of Social and Health Services (DSHS) workers ask you a lot of questions, including some very personal ones.
 This resource is about the pros and cons of telling personal things about the violence or abuse you may be experiencing in your home and what happens to the information you decide to share.

 Why does DSHS ask me about abuse and family violence?